What is an ISA (or NISA)?

 There are two different types of ISA: cash ISAs, and stocks / growth / investment ISAs.

-Cash ISAs operate in the same way as traditional savings accounts.
-You'll normally find a range of instant-access options and fixed rate options.
-Consider whether you might need access to your funds before you decide to lock them away for long periods at a time.
+Cash ISAs operate in the same way as traditional savings accounts: there is a range of easy access options and fixed rate options, and you'll need to consider whether you might need access to your funds before you decide to lock them away for long periods at a time.

-Stock ISAs tend to involve an element of risk.
-Variable returns are dependent on the performance of stocks.
-However, with careful negotiation, stocks and shares ISAs could end up yielding more than cash ISAs.
+Stock ISAs involve an element of risk, as variable returns are dependent on the performance of stocks and shares.
+However, with careful negotiation, stocks and shares ISAs could yield more than cash ISAs.

-Once the full £15,000 has been invested, no further deposits can be made until the following tax year, even if withdrawals have been made.
+Once the full £15,000 has been invested, no further deposits can be made until the following tax year, even if you've made withdrawals.